 The Big Five live in Africa.
 The regions that have all of the Big Five game are Southern and Eastern Africa.
 This is where you can go on safari and see all of the Big Five game in the wild.

-What countries have all of the Big Five?
+What countries have the Big Five?

 But we get that what you actually want to know is which countries you can visit to see the Big Five, right?
 Well, here’s the list, in alphabetical order: Angola, Botswana, DRC, Kenya, Malawi, Mozambique, Namibia, Rwanda, South Africa, Tanzania, Uganda, Zambia and Zimbabwe.